darkokos21/performance-testing-framework-with-k6/README.md

 - Validate responses + token usage

 This scenario shows **production-like user behavior** and represents a strong addition to your portfolio.

+## ⚠️ Note: Thresholds are omitted in CI runs for demo purposes because the tests use public APIs, which may occasionally fail independently of the test logic.
+Thresholds can be re-enabled for internal/stable endpoints.

 ---